 Make your voice count

 How can we make sure issues that impact Estonian security get the attention they need in Washington?
-EANC and the Joint Baltic American National Committee (JBANC) are stepping up our work on the Hill in 2021, and our efforts would get a big boost from parallel grassroots support.
+EANC and the Joint Baltic American National Committee (JBANC) are working in step on the Hill in 2022, and your efforts along with parallel grassroots support would bolster our efforts.
 There are many ways to get started!

 If you’re unsure of what to say, EANC and JBANC have drafted sample letters for you to use as a guide.
 You may use the text in letters, e-mails or as talking points.
 Some suggest that personal stories stand out more than scripted statements, but it’s up to you to do what works best for your situation and comfort level.